openstack-archive/senlin/doc/source/developer/profile_type.rst

     ...
   }

-If a profile property is a ``Map``, you can futher define the "schema" of that map, which itself is another Python dictionary containing property definitions.
+If a profile property is a ``Map``, you can further define the "schema" of that map, which itself is another Python dictionary containing property definitions.
 For example: